 We calculate the higher level seismic anchorage requirements associated with isolated, floating systems.
 We work with critical building component suppliers, such as Emergency Generator and Power Transformer, and O.E.M.s.

 Our approach is two-fold.
 We start by calculating the anchorage to meet or exceed post disaster seismic code requirements.
 We then send out the base equipment data and our calculations to an Independent Structural Engineer.

 We work with engineers who specialize in seismic restraint or operational and function building components (OFCs).
 These engineering specialists review and provide certification under seal.

 In most cases, we will run our calculations based on an earlier, more conservative code.
 The independent engineer runs the calculations on the most current code.
 This provides an important cross-check for us, the independent engineer and the building owner and occupants.

-Our Architectural Acoustic Product team are available to help you determine the best solution.
-Whatever approach is best for your environment, architectural soundproofing will create a significantly reduction in noise and vibration.
+Our Architectural Acoustic Product team are available to help you determine the best solution to provide optimal product performance.
+Whatever approach is best for your environment, architectural soundproofing will create a significant reduction in noise and vibration.

 Speak with one of our Architectural Acoustic Product Experts.
 They will help you determine which product is best to solve your building sound and vibration problems.

 Spring mounts are used to isolate the vibration caused by electrical, floor mounted equipment and rotating, floor mounted equipment.
 Within seismic zones, spring mounts are used to isolate and restrain equipment if there is an earthquake.